Trass3r/BBTools/README.md

 ## Cheat Mode

-The game contains a hidden cheat mode that can be enabled by patching the executable.
+The game contains a hidden cheat mode and map editor that can be enabled by patching the executable.

 **Cheat Mode Flag:** `dword_4842A0` (global variable)
 - Address: `0x004842A0`